Revenue-based financing for Belgian e-commerce brands

 At dear digital, we often experience that stock financing is one of the biggest reasons that’s holding e-commerce brands back from scaling.

 That’s where Revenue Based Financing (=RBF) comes in.
-I feel like RBF isn’t commonplace in Belgium today - us Belgians often run a bit behind when it comes to things like these.
-But it’s not a new thing: in fact, Shopify has had its own ‘Shopify Capital’ since 2016 and they already funded businesses for over 3 billion dollar.
+I feel like RBF isn’t commonplace in Belgium today - we Belgians often run a bit behind when it comes to things like these.
+But it’s not a new thing: in fact, Shopify has had its own ‘Shopify Capital’ since 2016 and they already funded businesses for over 3 billion dollars.

 Soooo….
 What’s RBF?